ali92hm/iso-rank/README.md

 		-DNODE_PAIR: to compile parallel version using node pair method (see Parallelization)
 	* The default parallelization method is Broadcast (see Parallelization)

+The library path must be set for Arpack++ and Eigen depend on the one that you are using.
+You need Open MPI 32 bit compiler.

 Execution: